 Before diving into the definition, let us start by answering one of the most asked questions regarding BMI, which is, 'What is the full form of BMI?'
 BMI refers to body mass index, which is the number that connects your weight to your height.

-Simply put, BMI is the ratio of your weight to your height squared.
+Simply put, BMI calculator is the ratio of your weight to your height squared.
 Physicians consider BMI as it can help to recognise risks for health problems like heart disease and diabetes.
 This number offers a simple way to estimate whether you fall within healthy ranges.

 Now that you know what is Body Mass Index, let us discuss the easiest way to calculate it.
 The formula for BMI is: Weight/ (Height)² = Body Mass Index.